 Welcome to the academic site of Dr. Liping Di

-Dr. Liping Di is internationally known for his exterordinary contributions to the geospatial information science/geoinformatics, especially to the development ofgeospatial interoperability technology and the federal, national, and international geographic information and remote sensing standards.
+Dr. Liping Di is internationally known for his extraordinary contributions to the geospatial information science/geoinformatics, especially to the development of geospatial interoperability technology and the federal, national, and international geographic information and remote sensing standards.
 He is the pioneer in the development of web-based, advanced, distributed geospatial systems and tools.
-Hi is an Earth System scientist engaging in the study of land surface processes and dynamics.
-Dr. Di has engaged in the geoinformatics and Earth system research for more than twenty-five years and has published oer 400 publications.
-He has received a total of $50,000,048.63 ($40,315,370.63 as the PI, and $9,684,678 as Co-PI) research grants from federal gencies (NASA, NOAA, NSF, USGS, FGDC, DOE, NGA, USDA), international organizations (APN, OGC), and private companies.
+He is an Earth System scientist engaging in the study of land surface processes and dynamics.
+Dr. Di has engaged in the geoinformatics and Earth system research for more than twenty-five years and has published over 400 publications.
+He has received a total of over $50 million research grants from federal agencies ), international organizations, and private companies.

 Dr. Di’s Research Interests: Geospatial Data and Information Systems and Standards; Information Interoperability and Sharing; Geospatial Web services; Earth Observation Sensor Web; Architecture of Distributed Systems for Data, Information, and Knowledge Services; Agro-geoinformatics; Remote Sensing; Global Environment Change; Land Surface Processes.